 Essays: Use the essay cooking technique to double or triple your practice efficiency.
 The byproducts of this technique can also be used as quick review material including during bar week.

 MBE: Rather than keeping track of your overall win rate, analyze trends in your answers by subject and/or subtopic to determine where to prioritize your efforts.
 This idea was touched upon earlier, but see here for more discussion.

 Performance tests: It seems that if you practice even a few fully timed PTs/MPTs, you’re ahead of most people.
 You can further pin down areas of concern by practicing just those areas.
 For example, if you have trouble pulling out the law in time, solely practice identifying the rules in the library without ever opening the file.

-For a free, comprehensive guide to killing the PTs/MPTs, let me know where to send it to you by clicking here.
+For a free, comprehensive guide to killing the PTs/MPTs, let me know where to send it to you.

 4) “Issue checking” and issue statements